Oleg Kosarev: Copycats

 After Kosarev's capture in 1995, attacks with similar modus operandi continued to take place in Moscow, by a criminal named Valery Deyev.
-Deyev, born 1969, dressed in a similar way as Kosarev and physically resembled him.
+Deyev, born in 1969, dressed in a similar way as Kosarev and physically resembled him.
 In one case, he told the girl he had raped that he was Andrei Chikatilo.
 Even before Kosarev's capture, it was known that there were two different criminals, due to the fact that the rapes occurred simultaneously in different locations of the city.
 The police even suggested that the rapists could be twin brothers, and therefore sent inquiries to psychiatric hospitals to monitor any twin brothers with paraphilias, but the search yielded no result.
 Kosarev himself told that during one of his "hunts" for schoolgirls, he saw a man dressed similarly to him, tracking the same girl.
 That event took place on Chicherina Street.

-Deyev was arrested on May 29, 1996.
+Deyev was arrested on 29 May 1996.
 He was unmarried and had two criminal convictions for robberies and theft.
-While housed in the detention center "Matrosskaya Tishina", he tried to feign mental illness and attempted to cut his open his veins twice.
+While housed in the detention center "Matrosskaya Tishina", he tried to feign mental illness and attempted to cut open his veins twice.
 Despite this, Deyev was recognized as sane.
 He named about 50 addresses where he claimed to have committed rapes and robberies, only 23 of them were proven in court.
 Deyev was sentenced to 15 years' imprisonment.

 In 2011, Deyev was released, married and, like Kosarev, immediately returned to his criminal activities.
-He invited teenager boys to his house, plowed them with alcohol, and when they fell unconscious, committed sexual acts on them.
-In February 2016, Deyev, during a quarrel with a neighbor, grabbed a pistol and fired some blank cartridges at him.
-He was detained, after which details the sexual assaults came to light.
-In 2017, Valery Deyev was sentenced by the court to 20 years' imprisonment in corrective labor colony.
+He invited teenage boys to his house, plied them with alcohol, and when they fell unconscious, committed sexual acts on them.
+In February 2016, Deyev, during a quarrel with a neighbour, grabbed a pistol and fired some blank cartridges at him.
+He was detained, after which details of the sexual assaults came to light.
+In 2017, Valery Deyev was sentenced by the court to 20 years' imprisonment in corrective labour colony.

 In 1996, in Moscow, the third "elevator" rapist was arrested—Bunin, who had no resemblance to Kosarev and Deyev.
 He committed at least six attacks, was found not guilty by reason of insanity, and sent off to involuntary commitment.